1991 NHL dispersal and expansion drafts

-The 1991 NHL Dispersal and Expansion Drafts were held via telephone conference call on May 30, 1991.
-The dispersal draft took place to fill the roster of the league's only expansion team for the 1991–92 season, the San Jose Sharks, first from the Minnesota North Stars pool of players, and then from the rest of the NHL pool of players (to re-stock the North Stars' roster and to fill out the Sharks' roster).
+The 1991 NHL dispersal and expansion drafts were held via telephone conference call on May 30, 1991.
+The dispersal draft took place to fill the roster of the league's expansion team for the 1991–92 season, the San Jose Sharks, first from the Minnesota North Stars pool of players, and then from the rest of the NHL pool of players (to re-stock the North Stars' roster and to fill out the Sharks' roster).

 Background

 In 1990, as a result of slipping attendance, George and Gordon Gund, the owners of the Minnesota North Stars, petitioned the NHL for permission to relocate their team to the San Francisco Bay Area.
 The NHL denied their request, with other owners wishing for the market to be used to draw a lucrative expansion fee.
 As a compromise, the league agreed to award the Gund brothers a new NHL expansion franchise to be located in the Bay Area, which would become the San Jose Sharks.
 The Gunds would sell the North Stars to an NHL-approved purchaser.
 One of the conditions of sale and expansion deal was that the Sharks would have the right to draft players from the North Stars organization.
 After that draft, the North Stars' roster would be replenished by the expansion draft as well.

 The Gunds paid $50 million for the Sharks franchise.
 They sold the North Stars to a consortium consisting of Howard Baldwin, Morris Belzberg, and Norman Green for $31.5 million.
 A series of disputes led to the team being completely controlled by Green, who would eventually move the team to Dallas after the 1992–93 season.

-George and Gordon Gund had previously owned the Cleveland Barons and its predecessor, the California Golden Seals, before merging that team with, and ultimately assuming ownership of, the North Stars in 1978.
+George and Gordon Gund had previously owned the California Golden Seals/Cleveland Barons franchise, before merging that team with (and ultimately assuming ownership of) the North Stars in 1978.
 By spinning off the Sharks from the North Stars, it effectively undid the 13-year merger between the two franchises.

 Rules

-Dispersal Draft: Before the draft, the North Stars protected 14 skaters and two goaltenders who had played at least 50 NHL games by the end of the 1989–90 season.
+Dispersal draft: before the draft, the North Stars protected 14 skaters and two goaltenders who had played at least 50 NHL games by the end of the 1989–90 season.
 From the unprotected North Stars players (but excluding 1990 draft picks), the Sharks selected 14 skaters and two goaltenders.
 Up to three Shark selections could have been unsigned North Stars draft choices, while another three could have been players signed between May 2 and June 15, 1990.

 After San Jose had chosen 14 skaters and two goaltenders from Minnesota, the teams would take turns choosing from the pool of unclaimed players until the Sharks roster reached thirty players.

-Expansion Draft: The other 20 teams in the league were allowed to protect two goaltenders and 16 skaters.
+Expansion draft: the other 20 teams in the league were allowed to protect two goaltenders and 16 skaters.
 The Sharks and North Stars would take turns selecting from the pool of unprotected players until each had chosen ten players.
 20 total players would be selected, one from each franchise.

-Dispersal Draft results
+Dispersal draft results

 The Sharks selected 24 players from the North Stars.